Xepherra/xepherra.github.io/stories.md

 Most stories focus on what life might look like in a post AGI / post abundance society, viewed through the lens of one or more characters.

+_All stories are licensed under: [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/)_

 ## A note on the use of AI
 Most of these stories have been edited and fleshed out with the help of ChatGPT and Gemini.
 However, the themes, characters, story flow and interactions are all my own.

-## License
-All stories are licensed under: [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/)